eed3si9n/gigahorse/notes/about.markdown

-[Gigahorse](http://eed3si9n.com/gigahorse/) is an HTTP client for Scala with Async Http Client undernieth.
+[Gigahorse](http://eed3si9n.com/gigahorse/) is an HTTP client for Scala with Async Http Client underneath.